 In the last case if we have a W shape bolted with two lines of two lines with 4 or more fasteners per single line but these fasteners are at the web, this is the case shown in the table, the U value is =0.70.

-The next tables for u value are enclosed for quick reference to match with the examples given by Prof. Segui which is presented by the previous slide image.
+The next tables for the u value are enclosed for quick reference to match with the examples given by Prof. Segui which are presented in the previous slide image.

 The next table shows case Number 3 in the specification.

-Case6a and 6b, for a rectangular Hss, welded to a gusset plate at the middle.
+Case 6a and 6b, for a rectangular Hss, welded to a gusset plate in the middle.